Gloucester Rugby: Continued successes and the dawn of professionalism

-The Early Professional Era
+The early professional era

 Tom Walkinshaw bought the club in 1997.
 After two full seasons at the helm, Richard Hill was replaced as director of rugby by former France captain Philippe Saint-André.

 In 1999–2000, a third-place finish took Gloucester into the Heineken Cup.
-With Phil Vickery, Trevor Woodman, Kingsley Jones and All Blacks legend Ian Jones forming the basis of a formidable pack, Gloucester Rugby reached the semi-finals.
+With Phil Vickery, Trevor Woodman, Kingsley Jones and former All Black Ian Jones forming the basis of a formidable pack, Gloucester reached the semi-finals.

 In 2003, Gloucester won their first cup in 25 years, under new coach Nigel Melville.

 During the 2002–03 season, Gloucester finished the league in first place, 15 points ahead of the next best club.
-Under the new Premiership playoff system, Gloucester Rugby were required to play a single knock-out match to determine the Premiership champions.
+Under the new Premiership playoff system, Gloucester were required to play a single knock-out match to determine the Premiership champions.
 Despite a significant rest period of three weeks, Gloucester lost the final to Wasps and have thus never been crowned English domestic champions.
-Nigel Melville left the club and was replaced by Dean Ryan for the 2005–06 season.
+Melville left the club and was replaced by Dean Ryan for the 2005–06 season.

 At the start of the 2005 season, owner Tom Walkinshaw made several changes to modernise the club.
 'Gloucester Rugby Football Club' was renamed 'Gloucester Rugby' and, due to copyright issues, no longer used the City Coat of Arms as the club's crest (as the crest didn't belong to the club, so unofficial merchandise was freely available).

 The 2005–06 season saw an improvement in the club's fortunes, although they did not qualify for the play-offs, they were strong contenders and lost out on the last day of the regular season.
-They also won silverware in the European Challenge Cup, defeating London Irish in a tense final that went into extra time.
+They also won silverware in the European Challenge Cup, defeating London Irish in a final that went into extra time.

-Gloucester Rugby finished 1st in the 2006–07 Guinness Premiership table.
-Both Leicester and Gloucester Rugby tied with 71 points, but Gloucester Rugby gained first place with more games won.
-Gloucester Rugby defeated Saracens in the semi-final at Kingsholm, 50–9, and faced Leicester Tigers in the final.
+Gloucester finished 1st in the 2006–07 Premiership table.
+Both Leicester and Gloucester tied with 71 points, but Gloucester gained first place with more games won.
+Gloucester defeated Saracens in the semi-final at Kingsholm, 50–9, and faced Leicester Tigers in the final.
 Gloucester lost 44–16.